geoportti/geospatial-challenge-camp/source/tabs/midterm.rst

 Programme
 ============

-During the Mid-term meeting of the **Geospatial Challenge Camp 2026** the teams will present the prototyping phase of their ideas for **Mobility and Transportation**.
+During the Midterm meeting of the **Geospatial Challenge Camp 2026** the teams will present the prototyping phase of their ideas for **Mobility and Transportation**.
 Also, the teams will start working on their *Project Plan* for the solution implementation next to their mentors.